philipszdavido/google-analytics-with-angular/README.md

 # Using Google Analytics with Angular

-This app demonstrates how to track and record pageview events in an SPA application.
+This app demonstrates how to track and record pageview events in an Angular (SPA) application.

 * View the Medium article at [Using Google Analytics with Angular](https://medium.com/@kurtwanger40/using-google-analytics-with-angular-25c93bffaa18)